Do You Know This Key Linux Concept? Boost Performance Now!

 As a general rule, the swap partition size depends on the amount of physical memory.
 Red Hat and CentOS recommend setting it to twice the RAM size if less than 2 GB of RAM, and adding 2 GB if it’s more than 2 GB.

-You can find their recommendation here.
-But I think this recommendation is a bit dated.
-As we now have systems with a large amount of memory, it doesn’t seem a good idea to waste so much space for the swap partition if the system may never use it.
+You can read their recommendation here.
+But it’s not that simple.
+Now that we have systems with lots of memory, we don’t need to waste too much space on the swap partition if the system may never use it.
+4GB is generally enough of a buffer on servers with lots of RAM.

 Ubuntu has different recommendations (link here), that seem more up-to-date with the current hardware:

-• For more than 1 GB (almost any computer), you should have a minimum of the square of the amount of RAM and a maximum of twice the amount of RAM.
+- For more than 1 GB (almost any computer), you should have at least the square root of the amount of RAM and no more than twice the amount of RAM.

 Here are a few examples: